piyushbhuwalka/piyushbhuwalka.github.io/_posts/2020-06-04-IEEE-CIS-Fraud-Detection.md

 title: Kaggle Competition Writeup - IEEE CIS Fraud Detection
 description: "This is a write-up of a presentation on generating music in the waveform domain, which was part of a tutorial that I co-presented at ISMIR 2019 earlier this month."

-tags: [music, audio, waveform, raw audio, deep learning, generative models]
+tags: [machine learning, kaggle competition]

 image:
-  feature: musicbg2.jpg
+  feature: Blog-682X325-83.png
-comments: true
+comments: false
 share: true
 ---